Eliottnibley/personal-project/README.md

 - ability to create subgroups within a company and message in those groups
 - audio call and video call
 - make a file storage that can be accessed based on authentication
+- create a projects tab where an admin can create a project. all users can view and update the project status
+- project with include a checklist of items to accomplish
+- project status will update according to the checklist

 ## Wireframe
 ### Authentication